-Instituting a comprehensive background screening program for employees and volunteers can help protect children and your staff, and demonstrate to parents and the community that your religious institution takes the safety and well-being of those in its care and supervision seriously.
+Instituting a comprehensive background screening program for employees and volunteers can help protect children and your staff, and demonstrate to parents and the community that your day care/child care center takes the safety and well-being of those in its care and supervision seriously.
 Plus, this approach provides the added security needed to avoid potential liability for negligent hiring and supervision claims.